Health, Safety and Discipline

 Inappropriate dress can be disruptive to the educational process.
 Student attire shall be neat and clean.
 The school administration reserves the right to make the final decision regarding appropriate dress in school.

 Click here to view: HCRHS Dress Code Policy

 Click here to view:

 A violation that occurs during any testing period may also result in an academic integrity violation.
 At all times and for safety purposes, one ear must be free of any listening device.
-The device should not be near the earlobe.
 Electronic devices may be used during the times listed below and should only be used in a responsible manner:

 - Before/After School

 - Study Hall – as per teacher guidelines